Tedmcm/SMART_CONTRACTS/README.md

 * It sends the remainder to the employee with the highest percentage by subtracting `total` from `msg.value`, and sending that to an employee.

-* I Deployed and tested the contract functionality by depositing various Ether values (greater than 100 wei).
+* I Deployed and tested the contract's functionality by depositing 10 Ether as you see below, however, you can try this with various amounts (greater than 100 wei).

   * The `balance` function can be used as a test to see if the logic I have in the `deposit` function is valid.
 Since all of the Ether should be transferred to employees, this function should always return `0`, since the contract should never store Ether itself.